 Programmers, system administrators and power users may need to work at some point with environment variables.
 Some may want to delete an environment variable; others will want to change its value, and so on.
 This guide shares how to change, clear and remove any environment variable, in Windows 10, Windows 7 and Windows 8.1:

-NOTE: In order to make the edits shown in this article, you first need to open the "Environment Variables" window.
-This guide shows how to open this window and shares the basics about working with environment variables: Simple Questions: What are Environment Variables in Windows?.
-You should read it first.
+To make many of the edits shown in this article, you first need to open the Environment Variables window.
+This guide explains how to open this window and shows you the basics about working with environment variables: Simple questions: What are environment variables in Windows?

 If you want to skip reading it, one path that works the same in all versions of Windows is to open the Control Panel and go to “System and Security – > System.”
 There, click or tap the “Advanced system settings” link on the left.
 The System Properties window is opened.
 There click the Environment Variables button.

 For some of the steps shown in this article, you also need to open the Command Prompt (cmd.exe) as administrator.
 So do that too before moving forward.